bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Streaming Infrastructure
 -----------------------------------

 Streams need infrastructure: Providers and Services.
 This is a required presetting without which streaming will not be so flexible.
-Streaming flexibility lies in one-to-many connection between providers and services, services and streams.
+Streaming flexibility lies in the one-to-many connection between providers and services, services and streams.
 One provider works with many services (they can be of various types) as well as one service can provide several streams.
 These streams take necessary settings from the common infrastructure (providers and services).
 There is no need to duplicate the settings for each individual stream.

 Provider is the service provider for data transformation into a stream.